 Late June, through November is typically hurricane season in the Caribbean, with September historically being the peak month for the storms.

-Yes, Maria did leave her mark.
-There were some downed trees / broken branches, many temporary metal fences used during new construction, did fall down, other temporary metal structures collaspts and were damaged, road signs did fall over, and many significantly damaged (BUT NOT RELIABLE REALTY'S SIGN 😊)....
+Yes, Hurricane Maria did leave her mark.
+There were some downed trees / broken branches, many temporary metal fences used during new construction, did fall down, other temporary metal structures collaspts and were damaged, road signs did fall over, and many significantly damaged (but not Reliable Realty billboards 😊)....
 There were also some downed electrical wires, as well as some flooded low-lying roads (but still passable).
 Clean up occured immediately after the storm, and within less than 2 weeks, with the exception of the poorly constructed souvineer shops on the beach, you can hardly tell Maria (the hurricane) was even here.

 The benefits of the East Coast having a strong coral reef barrier around the entire 30-mile east coast was, and is a huge factor in why we didn't and aren't impacted by storm/ ocean surges, that often come with devastating flooding and drownings, like all the other Islands who were severely affected.